 Are there caravan personal loans for pensioners?

-If you’re thinking about investing in a caravan for your retirement years, or are already a pensioner, you might be wondering what caravan finance for pensioners options are available.
+If you’re thinking about investing in your own caravan for your retirement years, or are already a pensioner, you might be wondering what options are available when it comes to caravan finance for pensioners.

 Lenders won’t necessarily discriminate against you based on being a pensioner looking for a caravan loan.
 However, each lender’s eligibility criteria differs, with some requiring a minimum income, which can include age pension, and some lenders not allowing age pension to be considered income.

 To ensure that you can still live out your caravanning dreams, check the lending criteria for your preferred loan product, and be sure to read the product disclosure statement as well as any other disclaimers before you submit an application.

 What do I need to know before applying for a caravan loan?